sugarlabs/musicblocks/guide/README.md

 <img src='https://rawgithub.com/walterbender/musicblocks/master/guide/chunk1.svg'</img>

-Every time you create a new stack, Music Blocks creates a new block specific to that stack.
-(The new block is found at the bottom of the *Block* palette, found on the left edge of the screen.)
+Every time you create a new *Action* stack, Music Blocks creates a new block specific to that stack.
+(The new block is found at the top of the *Block* palette, found on the left edge of the screen.)
 Clicking on this block is the same as clicking on your stack.
+By default, the new blocks are named `chunk`, `chunk1`, `chunk2`... but you can rename them by editing the labels on the *Action* blocks.

-In the example above, the chunk block is inside of a *Start* block, which ties it to the Run button in the upper-left corner of the screen (the rabbit).
+In the example above, the *Chunk* block is inside of a *Start* block, which ties it to the *Run* button in the upper-left corner of the screen (the "rabbit").
 Try clicking on the *Run* button.
-Also try the *Run Slow* button (the turtle).
+Also try the *Run Slow* button (the "turtle") and the *Step* button (the "snail"), which steps through the program one block per button press.
+There are also buttons for playing the music back slowly and for stepping one note per button press.

 <img src='https://rawgithub.com/walterbender/musicblocks/master/guide/chunk2.svg'</img>

 <img src='https://rawgithub.com/walterbender/musicblocks/master/guide/chunk3.svg'</img>

-You can repeat chunks either by using multiple chunk blocks or using a *Repeat* block.
+You can repeat chunks either by using multiple *Chunk* blocks or using a *Repeat* block.

 <img src='https://rawgithub.com/walterbender/musicblocks/master/guide/chunk4.svg'</img>